Health Indicator Report of Breast Cancer Screening (Mammography)

 Other ObjectivesCSTE Chronic Disease Indicators

-How Are We Doing?Between 1989 and 2019, the percentage of Utah women aged 40 or older who reported receiving a mammogram within the last two years increased from 51.6% to 64%.
+How Are We Doing?Between 1989 and 2020, the percentage of Utah women aged 40 or older who reported receiving a mammogram within the last two years increased from 51.6% to 62.7%.
 Although rates have increased some over time, the rate in Utah still falls far below the national average.
-The 2018 breast cancer screening rate in Utah was 63.1%, compared to the U.S. rate of 70.9%.
-In 2019, San Juan Local Health District had significantly lower mammography rates than the rest of the state (41% in San Juan compared to 64% statewide).
+The 2020 breast cancer screening rate in Utah was 62.7%, significantly lower than the U.S. rate of 69.0%.
+In 2020, TriCounty Local Health District (LHD) had the lowest percentage of mammograms rates, while Summit County LHD had the highest (47.2% and 69.5%, respectively).
 See additional data views for more specific geographic differences between the Utah Small Areas.
-For the same year, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups, nor were there any significant differences in rates among different racial groups for combined data years 2016, 2018, and 2019.
+For the same year, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups, nor were there any significant differences in rates among different racial groups for combined data years 2018, 2019, and 2020.
 Mammography rates generally tend to increase as age of the woman, education level of the woman, and amount of household income increases.
-In 2018 and 2019 combined, women age 40-49 had significantly lower rates of mammography screening (52.6%) than older women (64.6%; most likely due to differing guidelines concerning the age at which breast cancer screening should begin).
-Looking at the highest level of education completed for the same time period, college graduates were significantly more likely to have received a mammogram (68.5%) than the general population (63.5%).
-In the same timeframe, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years (55%) compared to other women, whereas women in households with an annual income of more than $75,000 were significantly more likely to have had a mammogram in the past two years (70%).
+In 2019 and 2020 combined, women age 40-49 had significantly lower rates of mammography screening (52.8%) than older women (69.3%; most likely due to differing guidelines concerning the age at which breast cancer screening should begin).
+Looking at the highest level of education completed for the same time period, college graduates were significantly more likely to have received a mammogram (69.1%) than the general population (63.3%).
+In the same timeframe, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years (56.3%) compared to other women, whereas women in households with an annual income of more than $75,000 were more likely to have had a mammogram in the past two years (69.0%).

 What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) provides free breast cancer screening and diagnostics to uninsured or under-insured women ages 40-74 years whose income is at or below the 250% federal poverty level.
 Women in need of cancer treatment are enrolled into Medicaid as per the Breast and Cervical Cancer Treatment Act.
 In addition to providing care to under-served women, the UCCP works with health-systems to implement evidence-based practices to improve cancer screening rates.
 Visit [http://www.cancerutah.org] for more information or to see if you qualify for free mammography services.
-In addition, the UCCP initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
-The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
-As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, testicular, prostate, skin, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.
+The Utah Comprehensive Cancer Control program (CCC) and its affiliated coalition, the Utah Cancer Action Network (UCAN), work together with state and local partners to reduce the burden of cancer in Utah.
+Their mission is to lower cancer incidence, morbidity, and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
+As a result, they support community-based strategies around food security, healthy neighborhoods, access to health care, and financial toxicity in order to prevent cancer; detect cancer early; and improve the lives of cancer survivors, caregivers, and their families.
+Additionally, CCC receives funding to implement cancer prevention and control strategies identified by the program and UCAN coalition.

 Available ServicesThe Utah Cancer Control Program (UCCP) in the Utah Department of Health (UDOH) provides free breast cancer screening to uninsured or under-insured women ages 40 and older who are at or below the 250% federal poverty level.
 Women in need of cancer treatment are enrolled into Medicaid as per the Breast and Cervical Cancer Treatment Act.
 Visit [http://www.cancerutah.org] or call 1-800-717-1811 for more information or to see if you qualify for free mammography services.